sileola/Deployment/New_Deployment.md

-NOTE: Always remeber to add the Github User Key to CircleCI to enable access to the project.
+NOTE: Always remember to add the Github User Key to CircleCI to enable access to the project.